StefaniaVerduga/pands-project/README.md

 import matplotlib.pyplot as plt import seaborn as sns
 ```
-* Numpy: used to perform a wide variety of mathematical operations on arrays.
+* **Numpy**: used to perform a wide variety of mathematical operations on arrays.
 NumPy is the fundamental package for scientific computing in Python.
 It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation.
 [04]
-* Pandas: used to perform data manipulation and analysis.Pandas is a Python library for data analysis.
+* **Pandas**: used to perform data manipulation and analysis.Pandas is a Python library for data analysis.
 It is built on top of two core Python libraries—matplotlib for data visualization and NumPy for mathematical operations.
 Pandas acts as a wrapper over these libraries, allowing you to access many of matplotlib's and NumPy's methods with less code.
 [05]
-* Matplotlib: used for data visualization and graphical ploting.
+* **Matplotlib**: used for data visualization and graphical ploting.
 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 [06]
-* Seaborn: built on top of matplotlib with similar functionalities.
+* **Seaborn**: built on top of matplotlib with similar functionalities.
 Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
 [07]

 ### Analysis of the Iris Dataset